Mehul-Gandhi/odin-recipes/README.md

 # odin-recipes
-Details on how to make teriyaki chicken, poke bowl, and a simple chicken sandwich, inspired by Berkeley's best restaurants.
+Details on how to make teriyaki chicken, a poke bowl, and a simple chicken sandwich, inspired by Berkeley's best restaurants.